WalletConnect/walletconnect-docs/docs/swift/chat/usage.md

 ### Register address at a key server

-In order to make a user's account publicly discoverable one needs to register it's account on public key server.
+To make a user's account publicly discoverable, one must register his account on a public key server.
-Keyserver will create a record of an account and client generated public key that will be used for peer key exchange during thread creation.
+Keyserver will create a record of an account and client-generated public key that will be used for peer key exchange during thread creation.

 ```swift
 let Caip2Account = Account(chainIdentifier: "eip155:1", address: "0x36275231673672234423f")!